michaeljacquemart/Curious-culum/README.md

-## My curriculum vitae
+# My curriculum vitae ("Curious-culum")

-# The head animation is an adaptation of the following codepen (by Marjo Sobrecaray)
+## The head animation is an adaptation of the following codepen (by Marjo Sobrecaray)
 Moving Head : https://codepen.io/maaarj/pen/vmYPqm?editors=0010
-# technological stack
+## technological stack
 - material-ui
 - create-react-app

-## Hereafter, Create React App's automatically generated README.md
+# Hereafter, Create React App's automatically generated README.md
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>